 As a special note: All three Founders of Burger Chef have all sadly passed away in 2008.
 The book has a 2003 interview with President Frank Thomas Jr. by the author, and loads of photos from Frank and Don Thomas.
 It is really great that Scott Sanders was able to assemble such a project.

 The book is a great tribute to Frank Thomas Jr, Don Thomas and Bob Wildman and their creation: Burger Chef Restaurants.
 Their hopes and dreams will live on in all our memories...

-to the book project by me and my family.
+and the pictures were contributed to the book project by me and my family.

 Heck, check out my site again, pics in the book are b&w compaired to the color versions here ...